FAQs: Pension Reform Act of 2013

 The process for handling incorrect membership classifications is the same for all employees, regardless of their status.

 Yes.
-If you hired a qualified transit employee after January 1, 2013, you will need to update that member’s record to classic, regardless of whether the employee still works for your agency.
-If the court case rules in favor of the State, the employee’s record will need to be updated again to reflect PEPRA.
+If you hired a qualified transit employee between January 1, 2013 and December 29, 2014, you will need to update that member’s record to classic, regardless of whether the employee still works for your agency.
+The employee’s record will need to be updated again to reflect PEPRA effective December 30, 2014.

 If the employee was identified as a classic member because of their employment as a qualified transit employee, and then subsequently transfers to a non-exempt position with your agency, the member will be subject to the provisions of PEPRA if he or she has no other protection under Section 13(c) of the Federal Transit Act.